lz4/lz4/lib/README.md

 - `LZ4_DISABLE_DEPRECATE_WARNINGS` : invoking a deprecated function will make the compiler generate a warning.
   This is meant to invite users to update their source code.
-  Should this be a problem, it's generally to make the compiler ignore these warnings, for example with `-Wno-deprecated-declarations` on `gcc`, or `_CRT_SECURE_NO_WARNINGS` for Visual Studio.
+  Should this be a problem, it's generally possible to make the compiler ignore these warnings, for example with `-Wno-deprecated-declarations` on `gcc`, or `_CRT_SECURE_NO_WARNINGS` for Visual Studio.
   Another method is to define `LZ4_DISABLE_DEPRECATE_WARNINGS`